Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Introduction

 \begin{customcorollary}{\ref{cor:cx-curv-k-CM-mod}} Let $M$ be a nonzero CM $R$-module.
 Then, the following hold. \begin{enumerate}[\rm(1)] \item $\curv_R(k) \le \sup\left\{\frac{e(M)}{\mu(M)}-1, \curv_R(M)\right\}.$ \item $\curv_R(k) \le \sup\left\{\frac{e(M)}{\type(M)}-1, \injcurv_R(M)\right\}.$ \item If $e(M)\le 2\mu(M) $, then $\cx_R(k)\le 1+\cx_R(M)$, i.e., $\cx_R(k)=\cx_R(M)$ or $1+\cx_R(M)$. \item If $e(M)<2\mu(M) $, then $\cx_R(k) = \cx_R(M)$ and $\curv_R(k) = \curv_R(M)$. \item If $e(M)\le 2\type(M) $, then $\cx_R(k)\le 1+\injcx_R(M)$, i.e., $\cx_R(k)=\injcx_R(M)$ or $1+\injcx_R(M)$. \item If $e(M)<2\type(M) $, then $\cx_R(k)=\injcx_R(M)$ and $\curv_R(k)=\injcurv_R(M)$. \end{enumerate} \end{customcorollary}

-For modules of minimal multiplicity (cf.~\Cref{defn:min-mult}), the next result compliments \Cref{thm-A}.
+For modules of minimal multiplicity (cf.~\Cref{defn:min-mult}), we obtain similar results (namely, \Cref{thm:cx-curv-min-mult} and \Cref{Cor:cx-curv-min-CM}) that compliment \Cref{thm-A}.
 In view of Lemma~\ref{lem:mult-inequality}.(2) and (3), when the residue field $k$ is infinite, a CM $R$-module $M$ has minimal multiplicity if and only if $\fm^2M = ({\bf x}) \fm M$ for some system of parameters ${\bf x}$ of $M$.
-In particular, any Ulrich $R$-module (cf.~\Cref{defn:Ulrich-mod}) has minimal multiplicity, see \Cref{rmk:Ulrich-min-mult}.
+In particular, every Ulrich $R$-module (cf.~\Cref{defn:Ulrich-mod}) has minimal multiplicity, and every MCM module over a CM ring of minimal multiplicity has minimal multiplicity; see \Cref{rmk:Ulrich-min-mult} and \Cref{rmk:min-mult-R-M}.
+Taking $X=k$ in \Cref{thm:cx-curv-min-mult}, one obtains \Cref{cor:main-cx-curv-CM-min-mult}, which is the counterpart of \Cref{cor:1st-intro} for modules of minimal multiplicity.